vtex/faststore/README.md

 FastStore not only contains code, but knowledge and guidelines to change the way you think and build ecommerces

 ## Project philosophy
 This project has a very well defined list of priorities.
-When solving an issue, a lower ranking priority must not degrade or override an upper ranking priority.
+When solving an issue, a lower-ranking priority must not degrade or override an upper ranking priority.
-The priorities are:
+The priorities are all about the stores' user experience and retailer satisfaction about it.
+For us that means:

 1. Performance
 2. Stability - e2e tests are complete and make sure the critical paths are covered